kubeflow/community/KUBEFLOW-STEERING-COMMITTEE.md

 Issues that impacts the KSC governance requires a special decision process.
 Issues include:
 - Changes to the KSC charter
 - KSC voting rules
+- Election rules

 The issue may pass with 70% of the members (rounded up) of the committee supporting it.

+One organization may cast 1 vote.
+Votes cast by members from the same organization are equally weighted.
+Example:
+- If KSC is made up of employees from organizations A, A, B, C, D, each vote from organization A is weighted by a factor of 0.5.
+The total number of votes is 4, and 3 votes (70% rounded up) is required to pass a proposal.
+This rule is designed to remove organization A's ability to defeat a proposal that is supported by all other KSC members.
+- Similarly, if KSC is made up of employees from organizations A, A, B, B, C, the total number of votes is 3, and 2.5 votes is required to pass a proposal.

 ### Results